 But with grant support from the U.S. Department of Agriculture, ISCA Technologies has developed an economical, safe, organic control product for the mountain pine beetle, Dendroctonus ponderosae, called SPLAT VERB.

 SPLAT VERB is a paste formulation that can easily be applied to trees with a caulk gun or with a squeezable pouch.
-It works for homeowners, property managers and foresters alike by slowly and consistently releasing a synthetic version of the naturally-occurring repellant that the beetles themselves release in nature to signal that tree is already fully occupied.
+It works for homeowners, property managers, and foresters alike by slowly and consistently releasing a synthetic version of the naturally-occurring repellent that the beetles themselves release in nature to signal that tree is already fully occupied.

-Every summer, a new generation of beetles emerge from cocoons beneath the bark of dead or dying pine trees and embark on flights through the forests to find new host trees.
+Every summer, a new generation of beetles emerges from cocoons beneath the bark of dead or dying pine trees and embarks on flights through the forests to find new host trees.